 We see this being a more frequently updated and improved tool.
 Those improvements and enhancements will be shaped in large part by the feedback and experiences we gather with our clients as we go.
-Timings of updates will be defined by the feedback, but we would expect that to be possibly every 1-2 years, sooner if appropriate.
+A How to Guide is also now available, in response to feedback.

 I’m happy using the 1st edition and have embedded it into my company framework.
 Why should I change?

 The original Competence Framework can still be used.
 However the new Competence Framework has broader coverage and includes project, programme, portfolio and PMO competences and role profiles.
 The performance indicators are outcome focussed and, supported by the role profiles, it makes it clear as to whether someone is competent at a certain level or what their development needs are.